 - Layers panel layout: Button control to switch between left-aligned layers and bottom-aligned layers

-- Global artboard settings: Duration, delay, and timing curve controls—applied to all layers on the artboard that do not have overrides set
+- Global artboard settings: Duration, delay, and timing curve controls—applied to all layers on the artboard that have no overrides set

 - Inspector properties: Modify layer properties in the inspector